clutzer/Prebid.js/modules/akamaiDataActivationPlatform.md

 # Akamai Data Activation Platform Audience Segment ID Targeting

-Akamai Data Activation Platform (DAP) is a system that allows Advertisers to reach intended audiences, and protects end-user privacy on Publisher sites by grouping individuals into large audience segments.
-The Prebid UserID module integration utilizies an ephemeral token for the ID as opposed to a persistent, deterministic ID to help ensure privacy.
-The ephemeral token is then used to lookup audience segment membership throughout the end-user's engagement with the web property.
+The Akamai Data Activation Platform (DAP) is a privacy-first system that protects end-user privacy by only allowing them to be targeted as part of a larger cohort.
+DAP views hiding invididuals in large crows as the best mechanism to prevent unauthorized tracking.

+The integration of DAP into Prebid.JS consists of creating a UserID plugin that interacts with the DAP API.
+The UserID module tokenizes the end-user identity into an ephemeral, secure pseudonymization called a DAP token.
+The DAP Token is then supplied to the bid-stream where the SSP partner looks up cohort membership for that token, and supplies the cohorts to the rest of the bid-stream.

+In this system, no end-user identifier is supplied to the bid-stream, only cohorts.
+This is a foundational privacy principle DAP is built upon.

 ## Onboarding

-Please reach out to your Akamai sales representative to get provided on the DAP platform.
+Please reach out to your Akamai account representative to get provisioned on the DAP platform.

 ## DAP Configuration